 At about 13 years of age my father gave me a framed poem called ‘IF’ by Rudyard Kipling.
 It was at a time when son was rebelling against father, so the poem was promptly defaced and thrown in a bottom drawer, but never thrown away.

-More than two decades later when the seed of an idea for a range of skincare products was forming, values like these were what I had in mind.
-Values that would help mould a brand capable of reminding us that acts of ritual and preparation are worthy endeavours and that healthy skin is something of which to be proud.
+More than two decades later when the seed of an idea for a range of skincare products was born, values like these were ruminating through my mind.
+They are values I thought would help mould a brand capable of reminding us that acts of ritual and preparation are worthy endeavours and that healthy skin is something to aspire to and be proud of.

-So when a tattered old poem that my dad had given me years before was uncovered in the bottom of an old chest and I read the line, ‘if you can meet with Triumph & Disaster and treat those two imposters just the same’ , well, the deal was done and the brand was born.
+So when a tattered poem that my dad had given me years before was uncovered in the bottom of an old chest and I read the line, ‘if you can meet with Triumph & Disaster and treat those two imposters just the same’, well, the deal was done and the brand born.